Student guidance on COVID-19 (coronavirus)

 Information for the 2021-22 academic year

-Our priority is for you to experience everything our campuses and London has to offer.
-We therefore look forward to welcoming our students back to campus in autumn 2021 for an educational experience that will maximise in-person teaching on our campuses throughout the academic year, unless we are prevented from doing so by UK government restrictions.
+As we begin the Autumn term, our priority is for you to experience everything our campuses and London has to offer.
+We therefore look forward to welcoming our students back to campus in autumn 2021 for an educational and research experience that will maximise in-person activities on our campuses throughout the academic year, unless we are prevented from doing so by UK government restrictions.

-As a university that offers a practical approach to learning, we are very excited to be able to open the doors of our labs, lectures, and facilities once again for teaching, extra-curricular activities, and discovery.
+As a university that offers a practical approach to learning and research, we are very excited to be able to open the doors of our labs, lectures, and facilities once again for teaching, extra-curricular activities, and discovery.
 We hope you are equally excited to return.